 7) Bore Gauge

 Bore gauge is a term that is used to refer to a set of different tools or instruments which are used to accurately measure holes.
 All of these tools are unique to their processes.
-This instrument can be of any type like a scale, a tape, a dial or even a digital instrument.
-These include transfer gauges which are used to measure the size of a bore, inside micrometres which can measure bores directly, dial bore gauges which included a digital readout, or electronic or wireless bore gauges.
+This instrument can be of any type like a scale, a tape, a dial, or even a digital instrument.
+These include transfer gauges which are used to measure the size of a bore, inside micrometers that can measure bores directly, dial bore gauges which included a digital readout, or electronic or wireless bore gauges.
 These are some of the essential instruments when it comes to ships.

 10) Feeler Gauge

 A feeler gauge is a measuring device that is used to measure the distances between gaps or radar the widths of gaps.
 They are most commonly used in the field of engineering but also play an important role in the marine industry.

 A feeler gauge consists of fine and thick steel strips which have a marked thickness.
 This can help in clearly measuring the width of a gap between surfaces or bearings.
 The strips are also quite flexible.
 The strips or lengths of steel are also sometimes known as blades or leaves.